Distance Measurement using Ultrasonic Sensor and Arduino

 Timing Diagram

-Distance= (time x speed)/2.
+Distance (time x speed)/2.

 Ultrasonic sensor timing diagram

-Ultrasonic Sensor Arduino Circuit Diagram and Explanation
+Distance Measurement Using Ultrasonic Sensor Circuit Diagram

 Distance Measurement using Arduino & Ultrasonic Sensor Circuit